 This step is simple: decide on the PLEN seminar you want to attend (remember, you can always come to another one later!) and put the scholarship application deadline on your calendar.
-The scholarship applications are accepted on a rolling basis, so PLEN has a September deadline, November deadline, and January deadline.
-The scholarship deadline for the Women, Law, and Legal Advocacy seminar and Women in Corporate and Nonprofit Leadership seminar are in September; the scholarship deadline for the Women in STEM Policy seminar and Women in Public Policy seminar are in November; and the scholarship deadline for the Women and Congress seminar and Women in Global Policy seminar are in January.
+The scholarship applications are accepted on a rolling basis, so PLEN has a September deadline, November deadline, and February deadline.
+The scholarship deadline for the Women, Law, and Legal Advocacy seminar and Women in Health Policy seminar are in September; the scholarship deadline for the Women in STEM Policy seminar and Women in Public Policy seminar are in November; and the scholarship deadline for the Women and Congress seminar and Women in Global Policy seminar are in February.
 Mark these dates on your calendar, and make sure your recommender and financial aid office is also aware of the date they should send in your application materials.
 We know that you have a lot going on during these times of the year, so we sometimes extend the scholarship deadlines to give you more time to apply; make sure you check the PLEN website for deadline updates.

 Create a budget plan for the seminar

-Receiving a PLEN scholarship can greatly help your ability to attend a seminar, but creating a detailed budget will help you understand money you need to raise in case you don’t get a PLEN scholarship, or need to look for additional funding elsewhere.
+Receiving a PLEN scholarship can greatly help your ability to attend a seminar, but creating a detailed budget will help you understand the money you need to raise in case you don’t get a PLEN scholarship, or need to look for additional funding elsewhere.
 PLEN has put together seminar fees, estimated hotel fees, transportation fees, and costs of meals during the seminar in our student portal.
 This is not an exhaustive list, but it can help you when setting an initial budget plan for your time in DC.